-Two Seattle-area facilities report new coronavirus cases
+Nursing home, retirement community in Seattle area each report new coronavirus cases

 The Ravenna senior living community, with both senior and assisted living services, has about 90 residents in 87 apartments, said spokeswoman Nicole Francois.

-Seven students from Seattle’s Assumption-St. Bridget parish school visited Ida Culver House this week, but did not have close contact with the ill resident, and public health officials did not recommend closing the school, according to an email from the school to students’ families.
+Seven students from Seattle’s Assumption-St. Bridget parishschool visited Ida Culver House this week, but did not have close contact with the ill resident, and public health officials did not recommend closing the school, according to an email from the school to students’ families.

 In Issaquah, a sign taped to the front door says no visitors allowed and that the facility does not “have any confirmed COVID-19 currently in our building.”
 The facility has about 100 residents, and staff members are working to contact residents’ family members, administrator Lisa Stubenrauch said outside the building Friday afternoon.